Del Rey Manga: Light novels

+In addition, Del Rey released two volumes of the Faust literary magazine.
+These volumes featured several short stories and excerpts from several light novel series which were never fully licensed by Del Rey.
+This includes the first chapter of the unreleased Garden of Sinners translation, as well as the first chapter of Nisio Isin's Shin Honkaku Mahō Shōjo Risuka series.
+Cover art for both volumes was drawn by Take, artist of the Zaregoto series.

 Partnership with Marvel

 Del Rey Manga teamed up with Marvel Comics to produce manga versions of their titles (previous attempts, like Marvel Mangaverse and X-Men: The Manga, had variable success).
 Titles confirmed are: